jannis-kiriasis/digibooking/README.md

 ### Responsiveness testing

-All the functionality tests have been carried and achieved a PASS on the following screen resolutions:
+All the functionality tests have been carried out and achieved a PASS on the following screen resolutions:
 - 365x667 (iPhone SE)
 - 540x720 (Surface Duo)
 - 1280x800 (Nest Hub Max)